Editor's Picks

 Conclusion: Squarespace 90s Website Templates That Make the Internet Feel Like Discovery Again

-The best 90s website template doesn't just look retro - it makes visitors feel something.
+The best 90s website template doesn't just look retro, it makes visitors feel something.
 Soony makes them feel like they've found a brand with genuine personality in a sea of identical stores.
 Rotate makes them feel the energy of a community that values belonging as much as performance.
 Minoru makes them feel that learning something new here might actually be as enjoyable as the teacher promises.

-In an era of minimalism-by-default, a well-executed 90s aesthetic is not a novelty - it's a positioning decision.
+In an era of minimalism-by-default, a well-executed 90s aesthetic is not a novelty, it's a positioning decision.
 The brands that choose it are communicating something specific: that they have a point of view, that they're not afraid to express it, and that their website is the first evidence of both.

 Still exploring design directions?
-If you're drawn to the retro end of the spectrum, take a look at our picks for the best Squarespace retro templates and our selection of the finest modern Squarespace templates - between them, you'll find every point on the classic-to-contemporary spectrum.
+If you're drawn to the retro end of the spectrum, take a look at our picks for the best Squarespace retro templates and our selection of the finest modern Squarespace templates, between them, you'll find every point on the classic-to-contemporary spectrum.
 You can also adapt our hand-selected list of the best interactive templates to create exactly the distinctive look you're going for.

 * Read the rest of the post and open up an offer